-Zydus received marketing approval for Lipaglyn™ in Mexico in November 2017 to treat dyslipidemia in type 2 diabetics and hypertriglyceridemia in type 2 diabetics uncontrolled by statins.
+Zydus received marketing approval for Lipaglyn in Mexico in November 2017 to treat dyslipidaemia in T2D patients and hypertriglyceridemia in T2D patients whose conditions could not be controlled by statins.

-Zydus is also evaluating the use of Lipaglyn™ to treat liver conditions such as non-alcoholic steatohepatitis (NASH), non-alcoholic fatty liver disease (NAFLD) and primary biliary cholangitis (PBC).
+The company is currently evaluating the use of Lipaglyn to treat liver conditions such as non-alcoholic steatohepatitis (NASH), non-alcoholic fatty liver disease (NAFLD), and primary biliary cholangitis (PBC).

 The elevated level of triglycerides is one of the major risk factors associated with cardiovascular diseases (CVD).

 Lipaglyn was discovered and developed by Zydus Lifesciences, a pharmaceutical company based in India.